Spicy Asian Marinated Flank Steak and Part 19January 7, 2013 at 12:00 pm | Posted in Asian, Beef, Dinner, Lunch, SRC | 63 Comments

 He took a sharp right toward his town.
 As he drove, I knew where we were going.
 Our little NYC skyline lookout.
 I realized I was thirsty after all, so he stopped and picked up a couple Snapple lemonades for me.

-He told me he tried to date other girls, but they weren’t me, and he couldn’t get me out of his mind when he was with them.
+He told me he tried to date other girls, but he couldn’t get me out of his mind when he was with them.
 I told him the same.
 He told me his friends and family said he was crazy for breaking up with me.

 Who doesn’t love hearing that?